SlothBorg/Dungeon23/Dungeon/Level 01/Room_29.md

 #### Rumor & Local Lore

-* While there isn't much to the stereotype of trolls under bridges, a few upon hearing of the stereotype, have embraced it.
+* While there isn't much to the stereotype of trolls under bridges, a few upon hearing of the stereotype have embraced it.